jblanchette/wc3v/README.md

 A list of replays is provided in the `replays` folder.

-To configure a different replay parsing, edit the `paths` const in the `wc3v.js` file.
+To configure a different replay parsing, edit the `replayPaths` const in the `config.js` file.

-(WIP) accept replay file / replay flags from CLI
+To enable debugging turn on the `debugActions` config bool For specific player only debugging, set the debugPlayer to their playerId

 # How It Works